You're probably wondering, what is Ketamine? and what are the risks of taking it? Scroll down to find out the answers to those questions and more!

 What is ketamine?

-It’s a powerful anesthetic, the sort of thing they use to knock you out in hospital, but MEGA STRONG.
+It’s a powerful anesthetic, the sort of thing they use to knock you out in hospital multiplied by A LOT.
 Vets use it to sedate horses.
-If humans take it, it acts as a painkiller and can cause hallucinations.
+If humans take it, it acts as a painkiller.
+It can also cause amnesia.

-- *Plays Snowman song* “You’re floating through the aiiiiiiir…” Ketamine reduces the sensations in your body so you feel like you’re floating and are disconnected from horrid ol’ reality.
+- *Enter Dua Lipa* “My sugarboo, I’m levitating” – Ketamine reduces the sensations in your body so you feel like you’re floating and are disconnected from this COVID-infested reality.

-- It’s a dissociative drug, so your mind and body take a little mini-break from each other.
+- It’s a dissociative drug, so your mind and body take a mini-break from each other.

-- You can hallucinate, experiencing totally different ideas of reality and even have full-blown out-of-body experiences.
+- You can hallucinate, experiencing totally different ideas of time and space.

-- You feel really connected to EVERYTHING in the world, even that bottle opener over there, or a boring bench.
+- You feel really connected to EVERYTHING in the world, even that bottle opener over there.

-- If you have a good trip, you generally just feel totally chilled out and really bloody happy to exist.
+- If you have a good ketamine trip, you generally feel totally chilled out and really happy to exist.

 - BEWARE THE K-HOLE!
-You may find it impossible to move any limb of your body, combined with terrifying hallucinations you can’t escape from.
+You may find it impossible to move your limbs, combined with terrifying hallucinations you can’t escape from.
 Some people feel like they’re actually on the brink of death.

-- Because K numbs the body, you can bash yourself about and do all kinds of damage without feeling any pain, which is fine, until you comedown with a broken ankle and a trillion bruises.
+- Because K numbs the body, you can bash yourself about without feeling any pain, which is fine, until you wake up the next morning with a trillion bruises.